Kenya has recorded a stagnation of neonatal deaths, with 21 out of 1,000 children dying before 28 days.

 The units are equipped with various machines for example syringe pump, bilirubinometer, hemoglobinometer, oxygen concentrators, suction machine radiant warmer, pulse oximeter and flow splitter.

-“We are urging the counties to equip the units and ensure there is the supply of commodities to be able to offer preterm babies with comprehensive services,” she said.
+“We are urging the counties to equip the units and ensure there is supply of commodities to be able to offer preterm babies with comprehensive services,” she said.

-With the implementation of Universal Health Coverage, (UHC) the ministry is strengthening of community interventions on maternal and newborn health packages for community health promoters.
+With implementation of Universal Health Coverage, (UHC) the ministry is strengthening of community interventions on maternal and newborn health packages for community health promoters.

 In addition, through the support of UNICEF, the ministry has established regional maternal and newborn learning centers for in-service and preservice skills in Pumwani Maternity Hospital, Kakamega, Lodwar, Kilifi and Garissa County Hospitals.